pandey-ankit/helidon-virtual-thread/migrate-application/migrate-application.md

-## Task 2: Generate an Authentication Token to log in to the Oracle Cloud Container Registry
+## Task 2: Migrate the Helidom MicroProfile application to Helidon 4